Home » Holidays Seasonal » Rustic Flag for 4th of July

 Rustic Flag Made from Fence Boards

-rustic flag
+farmhouse rustic flag for porch

 The darkest boards were best for the red stripes, and the most faded boards were used for the white stripes.